safinaskar/gavin/README.markdown

 Then follow instructions in files `gavin.hint` and `gavin_install.txt`, but note following:

 * The most simple way to run Gavin is Qemu.
 At first try to use Qemu, then -- other methods
-* To boot from Qemu type `qemu -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null`
+* To boot from Qemu type `qemu -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null` (of course, you need to build Gavin first)
 * You will get strange colors in Qemu
 * LILO is obsolete.
 You don't need files `lilo.conf` and `boot.b`.
 Use any modern Linux loader.
 I would recommend GRUB 2.
 If you have GRUB 2, press "c" while booting and type: